 As you can see in the other photos, the color is only on the zipper flap, the rest of the pack is black.
 ALL PACKS MADE TO ORDER!

 Please note - The pack that is pictured in the Outside Bozeman article is a little different than what I normally make.
 That pack is the SB and the only difference is the horizontal straps are 1" ( not 3/4") with a dual adjust buckle.
 If you Mostly snowboard this is what you want, so let me know (email) when you order.
 The bigger buckles will stand a little more abuse.

 Not to say that the 3/4" size won't work with a snowboard, but I've kind of worked the Ridge Pack as mainly a ski pack

-$115.00 free shipping ( Sorry, but free shipping to U.S. addresses only) Before you order from outside the U.S., Please contact me(email) and we can figure out the extra shipping costs.
-You may need to have your own PayPal account to pay the adjusted price( other than what is on the buy button).
+$125.00 includes shipping to US address.Long packs are $130.00.
+Before you order from outside the U.S., Please contact me(email) and we can figure out the extra shipping costs.
 Sorry for any inconvenience!